 The 'all-inclusive' events include a two-man geodesic tent, inflatable sleeping mat and your sleeping bag.
 Dinner and breakfast are both hot meals and included in your price as well as your evening wine (red or white).
 Tea and coffee and sweet treats are also included throughout your time in camp.
 Of course your sit-on-top kayak, paddle and buoyancy aid is provided and all of our events are Guided by full-time professional Guides.
 Kit lists are available on each individual event booking page as too what you should wear whilst paddling (and more to the point, what NOT to wear).

 Your confirmation email will have an attachment titled 'Low Impact Camping' and dedicated to this important subject.
 Generally, you find a private place (there are plenty), dig a hole at least 20cm deep and when done, burn your toilet paper completely using lighter fluid.
 It's simpler than it sounds and a rather pleasant experience once you've done it!

 Our confirmation email and your guideline kit list provide all the information you need – your clothes is split into two areas; wet clothes for paddling and dry clothes for the campsite, all layered for warmth and easy venting when it gets warm.
 Keep it simple and keep your gear to a minimum.

 Will there be an open wood fire on the beach?

 Your Guides will either bring dry wood in with the group or have a ‘stash’ of wood on the beach.
-Alternatively wood is collected on some beaches.
-Your Guide/s will build, start and manage the fire for you and we maintain safety standards such as building and maintaing small fires, not burning refuse, and a six step process to put our fires out and clear the area.
-Upon inspection, there will be absolutely no evidence that a small camp and wood camp fire existed at all.
+Alternatively, wood is collected on some beaches.
+Your Guide/s will build, start and manage the fire for you and we maintain safety standards such as building and maintaining small fires, not burning refuse, and a six-step process to put our fires out and clear the area.
+Upon inspection, there will be absolutely no evidence that a small camp and wood campfire existed at all.